 - From the third financial year of the account, you can avail of loan facilities.

 - You need a minimum of Rs.
-100 to open an account and investments can be done in multiples of Rs.
+1000 to open an account and investments can be done in multiples of Rs.
 100. No maximum limit.

 - A certificate can be purchased by an adult, for himself or herself, or for a minor.

 - A minimum of Rs 1000 is required to open an account and investments can be done in multiples of Rs.
 100. No maximum limit.

-- The rate of interest is 8.1% per annum, to be compounded yearly.
+- The rate of interest is 6.9% per annum, compounded annually.

 - This type of scheme is for the welfare of the girl child and can be opened for female children only.
 It is commonly referred to as the “girl child deposit scheme”.

 - The legal or natural guardian can open the account on behalf of the girl child who’s below 10 years of age.

-- To keep the account active, a minimum deposit of Rs 1000 must be made every year.
+- To keep the account active, a minimum deposit of Rs.
+250 must be made every year.